sst/sst/www/docs/constructs.md

 - A `api` stack with the API
 - A `database` stack with the DynamoDB Table
-- A `web` stack with a React web app for the frontend
+- A `web` stack with a React web app for the frontendRESTful
 - A `digest` stack with a Cron job that sends people daily email digest

 A quick note on moving constructs across stacks.
 Once your app has been deployed, moving a construct between stacks requires destroying the construct from the old stack, and recreating it in the new stack.
 In the case of a [`Table`](constructs/Table.md) or [`Bucket`](constructs/Bucket.md) construct, the data is lost.
 And in the case of an [`Api`](constructs/Api.md), the API endpoint will change when it's recreated.